SiaJAT/gModelsInference/README.md

 gModelsInference
 ================

-Probabilistic inference on binary trees with binary variables
+Probabilistic inference on binary trees with binary variables for Ravikumar's Graphical Models